Online Safety Grants Program – Round 1 recipients

 Project description

-The project aims to develop and deliver a co-designed Virtual Reality (VR) experience to teach young people about online safety.
-CCCSF facilitators will work with a group of ‘at risk’ youth to develop engaging and relevant ideas around online safety.
-The ‘choose your own adventure’ VR film will be developed in conjunction with the WA Screen Academy.
+Constable Care Foundation’s project developed a virtual reality (VR) experience that teaches young people about online safety.
+Co-designed with young people, the ‘choose your own adventure’ VR film was developed in conjunction with the WA Screen Academy.

-The VR film will be offered free to schools and community youth groups across Western Australia in face-to-face settings using a class set of VR headsets.
-The film will also made available online for download.
+Overshare is available as an incursion to schools and community youth groups across Western Australia using a class set of VR headsets.
+The film and supporting resources are also available online.

-Focus area/s: Preparing our schools, preparing our communities, delivering safer online services
+Focus areas: Preparing our schools, preparing our communities and delivering safer online services

 Audience: Children, young people, families